MChakrabartyy/Monolog-webapp/README.md

 ###
 Unasked FYI: the inspo for the app name "Monolog" comes from the bengali word Mon, which means Heart.
-So, it's basically a safe space where you can write your heart out ( be it cursing your boss out or jutting down 3 am thoughts)
+So, it's basically a safe space where you can write your heart out ( be it cursing your boss out or jotting down 3 am thoughts)

 ### 🧾 How to Run